ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 Students requesting a transfer from another Nursing program must:

-- Satisfy the admission criteria stated in the admission requirement.
+- Satisfy the admission criteria stated under the Admission Requirements section.

 - Submit a Nursing Transfer Request form at www.cayuga-cc.edu/admissions/process/nursing-admissions/ to the Director of Nursing.